5 Best New York City Neighborhoods

 Coney Island is where New Yorkers go when the weather is nice to relax outdoors and enjoy the beach, especially in the summer.
 During your visit to Coney Island you can walk along the Coney Island boardwalk and get close to the sea to feel the breeze.

-Queens is the largest borough in New York and home to over 150 different cultures.
+Queens is the largest borough in New York where more than 150 different cultures coexist.
 It is also the fastest changing and growing tourist attraction in its different neighbourhoods.

 Long Island City